mmomtchev/pymport/README.md

 // Python: a = np.ones((2, 3), dtype=int16)
 // np.get('int16') is a PyObject
-const b = np.get("ones").call([2, 3], { dtype: np.get("int16") });
+// (if the last argument is a plain JS object, it is considered a kwargs argument) const b = np.get("ones").call([2, 3], { dtype: np.get("int16") });

 // Python: print(a.tolist())